jkhaui/castro/packages/astro-integrations/astro-react-navigation/README.md

 ### 1. Installation

 Create a [new Astro project](https://docs.astro.build/en/tutorial/1-setup/2/) or cd into an existing project.
-Ensure the [Astro React plugin](https://www.npmjs.com/package/@astrojs/react) is installed, and then run the following command (see note on alternate package managers below if not using pnpm):
+Ensure the [Astro React plugin](https://www.npmjs.com/package/@astrojs/react) is installed, and then run the following commands (see note on alternate package managers below if not using pnpm):

-`pnpm add astro-react-navigation @react-navigation/native@next @react-navigation/stack@next
+- `pnpm add astro-react-navigation @react-navigation/native@next @react-navigation/stack@next
 react-native@npm:react-native-web-lite react-native-screens
 react-native-safe-area-context@git+https://github.com/jkhaui/react-native-safe-area-context-lite.git`
+- `pnpm add -D babel-preset-expo`

-Add the following to your `astro.config` file:
+Then add the following to your `astro.config` file:

 ```
 import react from "@astrojs/react";